-Genome-wide association studies (GWAS) attempt to find a relation between the genetic variations and a phenotype.
-Many single-nucleotide polymorphisms (SNPs) have been found to be associated with various diseases or disorders including Type II diabetes, obesity and schizophrenia as well as other quantitative traits like height individually (Goldstein, 2009; Visscher et al., 2017).
-However, individual SNPs fail to explain complex phenotypes, in which multiple SNPs contribute collectively (Manolio et al., 2009).
-Thus, as an alternative and more powerful approach, many studies aim at finding a good subset of SNPs that are associated with the phenotype of interest as a group (Cordell, 2009; Phillips, 2008; Wang et al., 2010; Wei et al., 2014).
+Genome-Wide Association Studies (GWAS) attempt to find a relation between the genetic variations and a phenotype.
+Many single nucleotide polymorphisms (SNPs) have been found to be associated with various diseases or disorders including type II diabetes, obesity and schizophrenia as well as other quantitative traits like height individually [12, 32].
+However, individual SNPs fail to explain complex phenotypes, in which multiple SNPs contribute collectively [20].
+Thus, as an alternative and more powerful approach, many studies aim at finding a good subset of SNPs that are associated with the phenotype of interest as a group [33, 5, 26, 34].
 This study is mainly focused on the problem of finding a subset of SNPs that are collectively predictive of the phenotype of interest.
-For the sake of brevity, we will simply refer to it as the SNP subset selection problem throughout this article.
+For the sake of brevity, we will simply refer to it as the SNP subset selection problem throughout this paper.

-1.1 Approaches investigating combinations of SNPs
+Approaches investigating combinations of SNPs

 Finding combinations of SNPs that are predictive of a phenotype is computationally challenging due to the large number of possible combinations that need to be considered.
-There are methods that focus on high-order interactions using exhaustive search (Lou et al., 2007; Nelson et al., 2001) or greedy algorithms (Evans et al., 2006; Yosef et al., 2007) on a small, limited pool of SNPs that is usually not more than a few hundreds (Fang et al., 2012; Ritchie et al., 2001).
-While such pools of 'promising SNP candidates' are typically obtained using a priori information sources by limiting the analysis to SNPs residing in the coding regions of the genome, it is also possible to conduct a filtering based on automated searches (Ding et al., 2015; Van Hulse et al., 2012).
+There are methods that focus on high-order interactions using exhaustive search [25, 19] or greedy algorithms [10, 37] on a small, limited pool of SNPs that is usually not more than a few hundreds [29, 11].
+While such pools of "promising SNP candidates" are typically obtained using a priori information sources by limiting the analysis to SNPs residing in the coding regions of the genome, it is also possible to conduct a filtering based on automated searches [31, 9].

-Indeed, for combinatorial studies investigating the pair-wise interactions (or as more commonly known as epistasis) between the variants in full genome, recent studies show the importance of limiting the search space through prioritization of the tests (Cowman and Koyutürk, 2017; Piriyapongsa et al., 2012), both to alleviate the computational intensity of the task, as well as to improve the overall statistical power.
-Specifically, Caylak et al. (2020) demonstrates the utility of an initial filtering of SNPs based on an automated SNP selection algorithm (Yilmaz et al., 2019) as a powerful approach that can improve the statistical power considerably.
+Indeed, for combinatorial studies investigating the pair-wise interactions (or as more commonly known as epistasis) between the variants in full genome, recent studies show the importance of limiting the search space through prioritization of the tests [27, 6], both to alleviate the computational intensity of the task, as well as to improve the overall statistical power.
+Specifically, Caylak et al. [4] demonstrates the utility of an initial filtering of SNPs based on an automated SNP selection algorithm [36] as a powerful approach that can improve the statistical power considerably.

-1.2 Approaches for SNP selection problem in
+Approaches for SNP selection problem in quantitative phenotypes

-quantitative phenotypes

-The SNP selection problem in quantitative phenotypes essentially corresponds to a feature subset selection problem for multivariate regression (Miller, 2002).
-However, due to the high-dimensional nature of typical GWAS data (millions of variants), established methods for feature selection such as linear regression with $l_1$ (lasso) regularization (Grave et al., 2011; Tibshirani, 1996), spectral-relaxation-based approaches (Das et al., 2012; Zhao and Liu, 2007), graph-constrained feature selection methods like GraphLasso and GroupLasso (Jacob et al., 2009; Meier et al., 2008), as well as various other methods with sparsity constraints known in the bioinformatics community in the context of other problems (e.g. for selecting gene sets) (Jia et al., 2011; Li and Li, 2008; Liu et al., 2017), are computationally too expensive for this task.
-Thus, a common strategy is to apply a simple threshold-based filtering (e.g. a Pvalue cutoff) based on individual phenotype associations (Van Hulse et al., 2012), for example, using a statistical test like sequence kernel association test (SKAT) (Wu et al., 2011).
+The SNP selection problem in quantitative phenotypes essentially corresponds to a feature subset selection problem for multivariate regression [23].
+However, due to the high dimensional nature of typical GWAS data (millions of variants), established methods for feature selection such as linear regression with l_1 (lasso) regularization [30, 13], spectral-relaxation based approaches [38, 8], graphconstrained feature selection methods like GraphLasso and GroupLasso [22, 15], as well as various other methods with sparsity constraints known in the bioinformatics community in the context of other problems (e.g., for selecting gene sets) [17, 16, 18], are computationally too expensive for this task.
+Thus, a common strategy is to apply a simple threshold-based filtering (e.g., a p-value cutoff) based on individual phenotype associations [31], for example, using a statistical test like sequence kernel association test (SKAT) [35].
 The downside of this approach is that threshold-based filtering considers each variant independently and does not take into account of the dependencies or interactions between them.